wna-se/ArtierThanThou/Presentation.md

 * be pulled into the flow of serendipitous discovery
 * served with the gems that you will claim to make your own.

+It is so obvious, really, and some really smart person will absolutely do this in the future.
+Three parts:

+* Position
+* State of mind
+* Smart view

 ## Position – Where are you starting from?
 Position yourself in art and history: time, space, your state of mind/intent, label etc.